 Mara Mintzer, Growing Up Boulder Program Director

-Mara Mintzer is a founder of Growing Up Boulder, and she presents and writes internationally on the topic of engaging young people in city planning.
+Mara Mintzer is a co-founder of Growing Up Boulder, and she presents and writes internationally on the topic of engaging young people in city planning.
 She loves working within Growing Up Boulder's collaborative structure, whereby children and youth may meaningfully shape their own city.
 She is inspired daily by seeing the growth in all partners involved: children, youth, city leaders, university students and faculty, and community members.
 Prior to GUB, Mara was Director of Belle Haven Community School in California, where she oversaw child and family support services families on a low-income school campus.
 She has designed and implemented a wide variety of programs for underrepresented children, families and neighborhoods in New York and California.
 Mara received her B.A. in Psychology from Brown University and her M.A. in Organizational Psychology from Teachers College, Columbia University.
 She speaks Spanish and French and loves to travel and live abroad.